ibmsayem/ibmsayem.github.io/_pages/about.md

 <!-- I am exploring the application of temporal graphs in machine learning, with a focus on advancing network traffic forecasting and uncovering new insights in computational social science. -->

-🧑🏻‍💻  My research interests focus on Machine Learning, Big data management and analysis, Data Security / Privacy, Trusted Execution Environments (TEEs), AI security/safety, Computational Biology, and Genomic Algorithms.
+🧑🏻‍💻  My research interests focus on Machine Learning, Data Security / Privacy, Trusted Execution Environments (TEEs), AI security/safety, Computational Biology, and Genomic Algorithms.
+I am also interested in working in security and privacy for big-data management and analysis.

 <!-- I am exploring the possible security threats in the  Generative AI (GenAI) domains.
 Additionally, I want to explore Trustworthy Machine Learning, focusing on Algorithmic Fairness within Gen AI Models and the challenges of applying ML to real-world contexts, including fairness, privacy, adversarial robustness, and model compression, particularly for low-resource languages.
 I am also interested in working in security and privacy for big-data management and analysis.  -->
 <!-- My research investigates the application of machine learning (ML) and deep learning (DL) techniques to enhance network security, with a particular emphasis on real-time threat detection and adaptive response mechanisms through reinforcement learning (RL). -->